-As of March 31, 2007, there is one outstanding line of credit between the Company and its Chief Executive Officer, Richard P. Nespola, which originated in fiscal year 2001.
-Aggregate borrowings outstanding against the line of credit at March 31, 2007 and December 30, 2006 totaled \$300,000 and are due in 2011.
+As of September 29, 2007, there is one outstanding line of credit between the Company and its Chief Executive Officer, Richard P. Nespola, which originated in fiscal year 2001.
+Aggregate borrowings outstanding against the line of credit at September 29, 2007 and December 30, 2006 totaled \$300,000 and are due in 2011.
 These amounts are included in other assets in the non-current assets section of the balance sheet.
 In accordance with the loan provisions, the interest rate charged on the loans is equal to the Applicable Federal Rate (AFR), as announced by the Internal Revenue Service, for short-term obligations (with annual compounding) in effect for the month in which the advance is made, until fully paid.
-Pursuant to the Sarbanes-Oxley Act, no further loan agreements or draws against the line may be made by the

-Company to, or arranged by the Company for its executive officers.
-Interest payments on this loan are current as of March 31, 2007.
+Pursuant to the Sarbanes-Oxley Act, no further loan agreements or draws against the line may be made by the Company to, or arranged by the Company for its executive officers.
+Interest payments on this loan are current as of September 29, 2007.

-9. Contingencies
+9. Commitments and Contingencies

-In June 1998, the bankruptcy trustee of a former client, Communications Network Corporation, sued TMNG for a total of \$320,000 in the U.S. Bankruptcy Court in New York seeking recovery of \$160,000 alleging an improper payment of consulting fees paid by the former client during the period from July 1, 1996, when an involuntary bankruptcy proceeding was initiated against the former client, through August 6, 1996, when the former client agreed to an order for relief in the bankruptcy proceeding, and \$160,000 in consulting fees paid by the former client after August 6, 1996.
-The bankruptcy trustee also sued TMNG for at least \$1.85 million for breach of contract, breach of fiduciary duties and negligence.
-In March 2006, the Company reached a settlement agreement with the bankruptcy trustee whereby the Company agreed to pay the trustee \$255,000 in exchange for being released from all potential liability under the suits discussed above.
-This settlement was fully reserved for as of December 31, 2005.
-As of March 31, 2007, the Company had outstanding demands aggregating approximately \$1.0 million by the bankruptcy trustees of several former clients in connection with collected balances near the customers respective bankruptcy filing dates.
+As of March 31, 2007, the Company had outstanding demands aggregating approximately \$1.0 million by the bankruptcy trustees of several former clients in connection with collected balances near the customers-respective bankruptcy filing dates.
 One of these demands originated through the acquisition of Tri-Com in 2001, resulting in a contingent purchase price to the seller.
 Although the Company did not believe preferential payments had been received from this former client, the Company had reserves of \$727,000 to cover any liability resulting from the remaining outstanding claims and the contingent purchase price.
 In May 2007, the Company reached a settlement agreement with the bankruptcy trustee whereby the Company agreed to pay \$565,000 in exchange for being released from all potential liability under the demands discussed above.
 A small gain was recognized in fiscal year 2006 as a result of this subsequent event.
 The Company is currently working to finalize settlement for the contingent purchase price component of the Tri-Com acquisition.

 The Company may become involved in various legal and administrative actions arising in the normal course of business.
 These could include actions brought by taxing authorities challenging the employment status of consultants utilized by the Company.
 In addition, future customer bankruptcies could result in additional claims on collected balances for professional services near the bankruptcy filing date.
-While the resolution of any of such actions, claims, or the matters described above may have an impact on the financial results for the period in which they occur, the Company believes that the ultimate disposition of these matters will not have a material adverse effect upon its consolidated results of operations, cash flows or financial position.
+While the resolution of any of such actions, claims, or the matters described above may have an impact on the financial results for the period in which they occur, the Company believes that the ultimate disposition of the matters described above will not have a material adverse effect upon its consolidated results of operations, cash flows or financial position.